Dysidazirine

-Dysidazirine is a organic compound with formula C19H33NO2.
+Dysidazirine is an organic compound with formula C19H33NO2.
 It was discovered as a natural product in 1988 in the marine sponge Dysidea fragilis.
 Chemically, it is a 2H-azirine derivative.

 Dysidazirine synthesis was reported for the first time in 1995.

 Dysidazirine kills the yeasts Candida albicans and Sacharamyces cerevisiae in vitro.
 It also stops HCT-116 human colon cancer cells from growing.